elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231101.md

       - most simple functions max.
 DAL-C (DAL-D...)
   - limited to aerospace (subsequent discussions may be broadened to other domains)
     - may have different answers in aero compared to space
-    - different regulations nned to be considered, but can learn from each other
+    - different regulations need to be considered, but can learn from each other
     - less complicated in space due to many aspects without human beings
   - covers features in an entire distribution (subsequent discussions may focus narrowly on the kernel)
     - setup a working group to continue Steves work on analysing and "stripping" the kernel?